gaurav-dalvi/scripts/contiv-related/Session-pod29.md

 ```

 Now run iperf server and client to find out current bandwidth which we are getting on the network
 where you are running this tutorial.
-It may vary depending upon base OS , network speed etc.
+It may vary depending upon base OS, network speed etc.

 ```